 The factory workers impacted Sharon's work greatly in terms of their behaviour and interaction towards one another.

-The factory men had a massive impact on how my work developed.
-The way in which the factory workers behaved towards one another gave a unique insight into how men interacted physically and emotionally within a confined space.
-This led to a development in my work and a move towards figurative sculpture.
+Sharon's experience of being the only female in a factory setting gave a unique insight into how men interacted physically and emotionally within a confined space.
+This led to a development in Sharon's work and a move towards figurative sculpture.

-I went on to study a Masters in ceramics and focused on the figure and face with themes of identity.
-Paintings and studies of working men and women within the working class helped to form the basis of my figures and led to questions within British Society, culture, race and gender.
+Sharon went on to study a Masters in ceramics and focused on the figure and face with themes of identity.
+Paintings and studies of working men and women within the working class helped to form the basis of her figures and led to questions within British Society, culture, race and gender.

-In 2014 I gave birth to my latest child and now work as a full time sculptor.
+In 2014, Sharon Left teaching and became a full time sculptor...."
 To be able to work with clay on a daily basis is mind-blowingly brilliant.
-My search for the essence that makes us human is ever elusive and it will continue to be a fascination and passion for me.
+My search for the essence that makes us human is ever elusive and it will continue to be a fascination and passion for me..."

-I aspire to educate and introduce art to a wider audience within my community and to continue to search for a deeper meaning within my life through the exploration in clay.
+Sharon continues to aspire, to educate and introduce art to a wider audience within her community and to continues to search for a deeper meaning within her life through the exploration in clay.

-For latest updates of my work and processes please join me on my journey via Facebook and Instagram or pop by and check out the 'featured work' part of this website.
+For latest updates of Sharon's work and processes please join her via Facebook and Instagram and check out the 'featured work' part of this website.